Don’t you just love this time of year?

 I’m not talking about meditation (although if that works for you, absolutely go ahead).
 I’m talking about making something visual that reminds you of your recent wins and distilling any plans for the year into something short enough that you can print it out and put it on your wall.

 If you’re creative you might draw it.
 It might be a collage of images.
 It might be as simple as a list.
-It might be a word cloud in your branded colours or a selection of good customer feedback.
+It might be a word cloud in your brand colours or a selection of good customer feedback.
 Whatever works for you.

 In the past when I was managing a team I used to do these two things every year and print them out so that we were reminded on a daily basis.
 Even if you don’t stop to look at them in detail (who has time for that?), just that fact that they’re there will help keep you on track and motivated.